Texas-Aerial-Robotics/Controls-Other/Scripts/README.md

-This folder contains scripts related to logging data
+## This folder contains scripts that are helpful for Controls team:

+### JetsonHealth.sh
+- Logs temperature using `temp` script from below
+- Also logs how much CPU and Mem we're using
+- Useful for seeing how hard we're running the Jetsons

+### pushLogs
-pushLogs - This script automatically backs up logs to github
+- This script automatically backs up logs to github
-SETUP: log must be in a git folder with ssh.
+- SETUP: log must be in a git folder with ssh.
 Make sure the logDir variable is pathed to the correct directory.
 All logs to be pushed must begin with "log"

+### startROS
+- Builds and starts our ROS package on the Jetson
+- `startup.sh` is probably a better implementation

+### startsim.sh
+- Runs the two simulator start commands

+### startup.sh
+- Starts the required tools (`roscore` and `roslaunch`) for running our flight code
+- Starts up our flight package

+### temp
+- Shows the temperature of the CPU in Celcius and Farenheit
+- Useful for seeing how hard we're running the Jetsons

+### timesync.bat
+- Basically just restarts the Windows timekeeping service twice and asks to resync from Internet Time.
+This is used to keep clocks happy when dualbooting Windows and Linux. **You must have internet access before running this script.**
+- I had this script in my startup folder `C:\Users\**Username**\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` (easily accessible by opening "Run" and typing `shell:startup`).
+Then I had a shortcut to the script on my Desktop in case my internet didn't connect in time and I needed to run it again.